AymanSulaiman/crisis-text-line-take-home/README.md

 1. Set up your Databricks environment.
 2. Git clone this repo.
 3. Run the `main.py` or the `main_notebook.py` file.
 The pipeline should run, and the data should be saved as Delta Live Tables.
+4. Brew a cup of tea, this does take a long time since the data does undergo a lot of checks to make sure that it all works.